lextm/jekyll-theme-chirpy/_posts/2012-5-19-a-call-to-the-community-dockpanel-suite-history-and-future.md

 ## Guide on Reporting Bugs/Starting Discussions

-Note that if you already have a patch for the issue you meet, please follow “Guide on Submitting Patches”.
+Note that if you already have a patch for the issue you meet, please follow "Guide on Submitting Patches".

 1. Learn about GitHub via http://help.github.com/.
 1. Create a new issue on https://github.com/dockpanelsuite/dockpanelsuite/issues.